Have you ever heard about the Gerd condition? What makes it hurt and what helps most? Did you know there is a Gerd diet that helps?

 Feels like yesterday.
 Opening Day is making me feel nostalgic.
 Always an @orioles #theorioleway Who's excited for opening day ? #jimpalmer #orioles #baltimoreorioles #baltimore #HallOfFame #thebirds #birdland #mlb #hof #boysofsummer #baseball #americanleague #orangeandblack #Os #theos #camdenyards #birdfeed #birdchat #al #aleast #jimpalmer #orioles #baltimoreorioles #baltimore #HallOfFame #thebirds #birdland #mlb #hof #boysofsummer #baseball #americanleague #orangeandblack #Os #theos #camdenyards #birdfeed #birdchat #al #aleast

-Jim Palmer, one of the greatest pitchers in baseball history and a former player of Baltimore Orioles shares that he suffered from GERD during and after his professional career.
+Jim Palmer, one of the greatest pitchers in baseball history and a former player of Baltimore Orioles shares that he experienced GERD during and after his professional career.

-He experienced severe heartburn for many years but thought it was normal.
-He also delayed seeing a doctor for several years like Clinton and the logically happened.
+He felt severe heartburn for many years but thought it was normal.
+He also postponed seeing a doctor for several years like Clinton and the logically happened.
 His condition got worse.
-He didn’t worry much about the heartburn until his voice became hoarse while broadcasting.
+He didn’t worry much about the heartburn until his voice became dry while broadcasting.
 He started taking PPIs and made a change in his diet and lifestyle.